Azure/nxtools/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Microsoft Open Source Code of Conduct

-This project has adopted the [DSC Community Code of Conduct](https://dsccommunity.org/code_of_conduct).
+This project has adopted the Microsoft Open Source Code of Conduct.

+Resources:

+Microsoft Open Source Code of Conduct
+Microsoft Code of Conduct FAQ
+Contact opencode@microsoft.com with questions or concerns